ilpenSE/autoclicker/patchnotes.md

 - If an update is available, it shows a progress bar and downloads & runs the new installer.
 - If no update is available, it directly launches the main application.

+### OTHER
+- The old update checker, JSON controller, and repair tool are still included in this version.

 ## Türkçe
 C++ ile yazıldı, Qt kullanılarak oluşturuldu, Fluent UI ile modernleştirildi.